 Last year, I decided I needed to learn German.
 It started one night while I was at a dinner party in Berlin.
 During dinner, I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
 I felt like the stereotypical stupid American.
 Berlin is one of the most amazing cities in the world.
 I knew I’d be back the following summer, so right then I set a goal.
 To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic dinner conversation.

-Here at One Month we teach online coding courses.
-But the reason I’m sharing this on our coding blog is because my process for learning to speak a language (like German) is similar to my process for learning any new language:
+Here at One Month I teach online coding courses and I’m the host of the Learn to Code Podcast! …but the reason I’m sharing this article on our coding blog is that my process for learning to speak a language (like German) is similar to my process for learning any new language:

 - Have a goal

 - Attack the problem with a variety of resources

 - Share your progress with others along the way

 Makes sense?
 Write that down — and come back to it.
 But for now, let’s jump into learning German:

 My initial strategy for learning German: Every morning for one year, I would spend 20 minutes learning German.
 I was curious: could I learn enough German to meet my goals by only studying 20 minutes a day?

 The first two months went smoothly.
 I started with Duolingo everyday for 20 minutes.
 Duolingo is a free language learning platform that includes flashcards, tests, and a social component where you can see your friend’s progress.
 It helped that a few friends of mine were also using Duolingo because I could see their progress alongside mine.
 Social pressure is a real thing, and I didn’t want to fall behind my friends!